 JOHN: Good question...thank you.
 See how insightful the Master’s College students are.
 Great question.

-BARTON: Hello, sir, my name is Bro(??)
-Barton.
+BRET: Hello, sir, my name is Brett Barton.
 I praise God every day for your faithfulness over the years.

 JOHN: Thank you.

 BRET: I just had a practical question.
 I’ve heard before, a couple of times, about the way you apologize to people, so this is just a practical wisdom question for me to grow from.
 I just would like to know do you’ve got like a policy...I’ve heard just as an example, Dick Mayhue said that he had a lady write you and say that she had appreciated your ministry but she was going to stop supporting it because she had found out that you were stealing all your material from her pastor.